KShaw-mdoc/Action1-Deployment/README.md

-This is for Deploying Action1 to  Res EDU Tech Devices.
+This is for Deploying Action1 to MacOS  Res EDU Tech Devices.